Key Payment and Service Information

 If you can still log in, then you can solve your most immediate problem faster than we can; see “I can log in but…” above.
 If you cannot log in or you have already taken what action you can, then call Customer Service (details can be accessed at the bottom of this page).

-If you can log in, please do so, click “Need Help?” near the bottom of the web page, and note down the one-off passcode that you will be given.
+If you can log in, please do so, then click “Need Help?” near the bottom of the web page, and note down the one-off passcode that you will be given.
 If you cannot log in, please explain why not when the customer service representative asks for the passcode.

 If you can still log in, you can use the Secure Messaging Centre to contact us instead of telephoning.
 However, if you urgently require a password reset that you can’t do for yourself, please call us for the fastest possible action.
 You can also use the Secure Messaging Centre to address the consequences of intrusion into your account such as payments you did not authorise, or to obtain customer service for other issues.

 When you request a password reset, we must ensure that it is you who is changing the password on your account.
 We do that by asking you certain questions whose answers only you are likely to know.
 If you change your password online through our Help pages, the questions will be the ones you selected and answered when setting up your account.
 Those questions can be seen from your account profile, and you can choose new ones if you wish.
+Please bear in mind that an impostor who illicitly gains access to your account can also change the questions and answers used to identify you, and if this has happened, it may not be easy to recover control over your account.

 The PayPal Security Centre has more information on security and our policies relating to it.